 Field Description Name Computer name.
 Description Descriptive text provided by the administrator.
 Physical addresses (MAC) Physical addresses of the network interface cards installed.
 IP addresses List of all the IP addresses (primary addresses and aliases).
 Domain Windows domain the computer belongs to.
 This is empty if the computer does not belong to a domain.
 Active Directory path Path to the computer in the company's Active Directory.
 Group Group in the group tree to which the computer belongs.
 To change the computer's group, click Change .
 Operating system Operating system installed on the computer.
+Exchange server Microsoft Exchange Server version installed on the computer.
 Virtual machine Indicates whether the computer is physical or virtual.

-Table 9.26: Fields in the Details tab's Computer section

-Field Description ls a non-persistent desktop Indicates if the operating system of the virtual machine resides on a storage device that persists between restarts, or reverts to its original state instead.
+Is a non-persistent desktop Indicates if the operating system of the virtual machine resides on a storage device that persists between restarts, or reverts to its original state instead.
 Licenses Panda Security product licenses installed on the computer.
-Refer to "Licenses" on page 123 for more information.
+Refer to "Licenses" on page 131 for more information.
 Agent version Internal version of the Panda agent installed on the computer.
 Last bootup date Date when the computer was last booted.
 Installation date Date when the computer's operating system was last installed.

+Table 9.27: Fields in the Details tab's Computer section

-Last proxy used Access method used by Panda Adaptive Defense the last time it connected to Panda Security's cloud.
+Field Description Last proxy used Access method used by Panda Adaptive Defense 360 the last time it connected to Panda Security's cloud.
 This data is not updated immediately, so it might take up to 1 hour for the correct value to show.
 Last connection Date when the client software last connected to the Panda Security cloud.
 The communications agent connects at least every four hours.
-Last settings check Date Panda Adaptive Defense last connected to Panda Security's cloud checking for changes to the settings.
+Last settings check Date Panda Adaptive Defense 360 last connected to Panda Security's cloud checking for changes to the settings.
 Last logged-in user Names of the user accounts that are currently logged in to the console on the computer.

-Table 9.26: Fields in the Details tab's Computer section
+Table 9.27: Fields in the Details tab's Computer section